dvreeze/ocp-java-17-learning/doc/chapter12-modules.md

 Packages can be exported to specific modules, with syntax `exports <some-package> to <some-module>`.

 A `requires` directive specifies *both a compile-time and runtime dependency on a given module*.
+(A `requires static` directive, specifies only a compile-time dependency on a module.)

 A `requires transitive <moduleName>` directive offers *implied readability*.
 That is, each module depending on this module will automatically also depend on module `<moduleName>`.
 This `requires transitive` directive often makes sense, especially